lzrk/nglsh/building_sentences.md

 - People do not believe strangers

 + She sings in a bar
 ?
-Does she sings in a bar?
+Does she sing in a bar?
-- She does not sings in a bar
+- She does not sing in a bar

 + It is true
 ?
 Is it true?